 Moreover, you can use Google Maps to plan a road trip with multiple stops and estimate the total driving time.
 We always add 20-25% extra to the estimated time to account for traffic and frequent breaks for short stops and photos or coffee.

 With Google Maps, you can quickly mark a location you want to visit.
 You can mark a visual reminder as “a star” for your stops!
 Look up the location’s name or address and add it to your “saved” folder.
 And it appears as a star on your regular Google Map.
 Moreover, you can

 categorize your spots as “favorites” or “want to go.”

-When you add at a Google map all your road tripe route and all your stops, ask yourself questions:
+When you add to a Google map all your road tripe routes and all your stops, ask yourself questions: